basho/basho_docs/source/riak/tutorials/installation/Installing-on-RHEL-and-CentOS.md

 ```

 ## Installing From Source
-Riak requires [[Erlang|http://www.erlang.org/]] R15B01 or later.
+Riak requires [[Erlang|http://www.erlang.org/]] R15B01.
+(Note: don't use Erlang version R15B02, for the moment, as it causes an [error with riak-admin status](https://github.com/basho/riak/issues/227) commands).

 If you do not have Erlang already installed, see our guide to [[Installing Erlang]].
 Don’t worry, it’s easy!

 Building from source will require the following packages: